sabyasachirb/sabyasachirb/README.md

 - 👋 Hi, I’m @sabyasachirb
 - 👀 I’m interested in coding, recently started :(
-- 🌱 I’m currently learning C programing
+- 🌱 I’m currently learning C programming
 - 📫 You can reach me through mail otherwise other account's link is in intro :)

 <!---